 The I-73 Connector project was only initiated after the route for I-73 through the Greensboro area was settled.
 It was decided that I-73 between the PTI Airport interchange and NC 68 should be built on a new location north of the existing Bryan Blvd.
 The contract would include building a new taxiway bridge for the airport over the new freeway.
 The combined contract started in May 2014 with the winning bid indicated to be $176.6 million.4 Both connectors will be built to Interstate standards, with interchanges with NC 68 and for NC 150 in Summerfield.
 The eastern end at US 220 will feature a flyover ramp for I-73 North's connection with 220.
-I-73 South will also use a flyover ramp to go over and parallel NC 68 South for about 1/2 mile.5 After this 1/2 mile, I-73 will then be routed east to meet Bryan Blvd. on a new route currently called the 'I-73 Connector' (see Segment 4).6 The contractor started hauling construction materials to the project corridor in August 2014.7 As of February 7, 2017 the project was 94.2% complete.8 This is the latest information I have since in late March 2016 the project listing disappeared from the NCDOT Construction Progress website.
-Being slightly ahead of the planned construction schedule, NCDOT announced in early 2016 that they planned to open the route, even if the landscaping around it is not entirely completed, by December 2016.9 However, in December 2016, a news report stated that NCDOT was not planning to open the entire segment from the PTI Airport to US 220 until the 'I-73 Connector' segment (see I-73 Segment 4) was completed, which they said would be in May 2017.
+I-73 South will also use a flyover ramp to go over and parallel NC 68 South for about 1/2 mile.5 After this 1/2 mile, I-73 will then be routed east to meet Bryan Blvd. on a new route currently called the 'I-73 Connector' (see Segment 4).6 The contractor started hauling construction materials to the project corridor in August 2014.7 Being slightly ahead of the planned construction schedule, NCDOT announced in early 2016 that they planned to open the route, even if the landscaping around it is not entirely completed, by December 2016.8 However, in December 2016, a news report stated that NCDOT was not planning to open the entire segment from the PTI Airport to US 220 until the 'I-73 Connector' segment (see I-73 Segment 4) was completed, which they said would be in May 2017.
 NCDOT then reversed course yet again and said the route would open by itself, first in late April, then in mid-May 2017.9

 For a link to images of the plans for this segment go the Sure, Why Not Blog article on the NC 68-US 220 Connector.